-To the Shareholders of Delegat Group Limited

-Report on the Financial Statements
+To the Shareholders of Delegat Group Limited Report on the Financial Statements

-We have audited the financial statements of Delegat Group Limited and its subsidiaries ("the group") on pages 32 to 82, which comprise the statement of financial position of the group as at 30 June 2015, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended of the group, and a summary of significant accounting policies and other explanatory information.
+We have audited the group financial statements of Delegat Group Limited and its subsidiaries ("the Group") on pages 28 to 78, which comprise the statement of financial position of the Group as at 30 June 2016, and the statement of financial performance, statement of other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended of the Group, and a summary of significant accounting policies and other explanatory information.

-This report is made solely to the company's shareholders, as a body, in accordance with section 461G(1) of the Financial Markets Conduct Act 2013.
+This report is made solely to the company's shareholders, as a body.
 Our audit has been undertaken so that we might state to the company's shareholders those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's shareholders as a body, for our audit work, for this report, or for the opinions we have formed.